 The Projects Management view provides Properties and Activities data that relate to the selected project, available in the view's right-hand sidebar pane.

 The sidebar pane information includes:

 - Properties tab:

-- Activity tab – a chronological list of active or completed process workflows associated with the project.
+- Activity tab – a chronological list of project events, such as a Commit, Release, or a completed process workflow associated with the project.